European-XFEL/geoAssembler/README.md

 conditions for the geometry are defined so that all modules are 29px apart from each other.

-The geometry calibration is supported by to modes of graphical user interfaces.
+The geometry calibration is supported by two modes of graphical user interfaces.
 A Qt-based and a jupyter notebook based interface.

 ## Using the Qt-Gui
-It is recommended that to use the Gui through the its installed path on the on/ and offline cluster.
+It is recommended to use this Gui application through the its installed path on the on- and offline cluster.

 ```bash
  /gpfs/exfel/sw/software/geoAssembler/geoAssemblerGui